-The current European climate and energy policy has been mostly proposed and shaped by the Juncker Commission between 2014 and 2019.
-It emphasises a common European approach to the energy transition, within an internal electricity market, to share resources and improve cost-efficiency for Europe as a whole.
-This economic rationale is a core rationality of the EU, and is reflected in the market-centric policy approach of the European Energy Union process.
+The current European climate and energy policy has been mostly proposed and shaped by the current Commission, led by Jean-Claude Juncker.
+It emphasises a common European approach to the energy transition, within an internal electricity market, to share resources and improve cost-efficiency.
+This economic rationale is a core kit of the EU as a whole, as is further reflected in the market-centric approach of the European Energy Union process.
 Consequently, dominant pathway for the European Union is a market-centred pathway.
-We use adopted directives as the status quo, and where necessary expand to proposals by the Commission.

 Due to the limited role of parliamentary opposition we had to look elsewhere for the grassroots pathway.
-Although the European Greens support ambitious climate policies they do not have published legislative proposals of their own, and their statements are usually in direct connection to the ongoing parliamentary process, and generally state that ambition should be increased compared to what the Commission proposes.
-Instead, we use the policy briefs of the Climate Action Network Europe (CAN), which is a major European NGO working for an ambitious climate and energy policy.
-The European Greens often explicitly supports the positions of CAN, and we expect that a Green position would be quite similar, emphasising the need for very ambitious climate and energy polices through citizen engagement and empowerment within the internal electricity market (The Greens / EFA, 2019).
+Although the European Greens support ambitious climate policies they do not have published legislative proposals of their own.
+Instead we decided to use the policy briefs of the Climate Action Network Europe (CAN), which is a major European NGO working for an ambitious climate and energy policy.
+The European Greens often explicitly supports the positions of CAN, and we expect that a Green position would be quite similar, emphasising the need for very ambitious climate and energy polices through citizen engagement and empowerment within the internal electricity market.

 EU-level competencies in the field of energy policy remain limited under the Lisbon Treaty and the Treaty on the Functioning of the European Union (TFEU).
 In particular, the EU cannot decide the energy or power mix of the Union or of Member States, making, for example, a central decision in Brussels for or against a nuclear phase-out impossible.
 Despite the Commission's continuous europeanisation efforts, energy policy remains an area of shared responsibility between the Member States and the EU, and the energy mix is an exclusive Member State competency.
-This is in conflict to the top-down decision making of government-centred decision making.
-As a policy pathway based on direct Commission control of investments would not be possible under the Lisbon Treaty, we do not produce a government-centred pathway for the EU.
+This is in contrast to the top-down decision making of government-centred decision making.
+As a policy pathway based on direct Commission control of investments would not be possible under the Lisbon Treaty, we decided not to produce a government-centred pathway for the EU as a whole.